 1. One of the challenges he embraced during production was “making a film that has the energy of a play in the language of a film.”
 He wanted to maintain the fun atmosphere from his home readings while pairing it with the aesthetic of a film.
 Part of that was placing the opening credits over the opening “throwaway” scene to give viewers time to ease in to the language before the real story starts.

 2. The initial photograph taken as the visitors first arrive in the limo was meant as a blatant introduction to the motif of powerful people living lives under scrutiny.
 It’s about perception, and “everybody’s perception is warped.”

-4. He seldom regretted shooting the film in black and white, but one of the times he did is the scene where Benedict and Claudio (Fran Kranz) enter their guest room.
+4. He seldom regretted shooting the film in black and white, but one of the times he did is the scene where Benedick and Claudio (Fran Kranz) enter their guest room.
 It’s Whedon’s daughters’ room, and the walls are bright pink.
 They considered making certain scenes and/or items in color, but they eventually decided it was too complicated and expensive.

 5. One of the draws for him in making the film was “because of the darkness, because of the lying, because of the manipulation, because of the pain.”
 He appreciates Shakespeare’s “meanness of spirit combined with this extreme romanticism” and how it reminded him of Billy Wilder’s The Apartment and Preston Sturges’ Unfaithfully Yours.

 6. Whedon says the the decision to make Conrade (Riki Lindhome) a woman was simple and evidenced in the scene where Don John (Sean Maher) and Conrad converse on the bed.
 “This scene is way better that way.”
 He also likes to have more room in his cast, and since Conrade was always a “throwaway character” it felt like the right choice.